 Virtual assistants aren’t as complex or as expensive as they may sound.
 In fact, you may already be using one or more through apps such as Lyft and TaskRabbit.
-You can also work with an assistant directly to help with specific business tasks.
+You can work directly with an assistant to help with specific business tasks.
 Here’s what you need to know.

 -How much does a Virtual Assistant cost?
 Expect to pay $15 to $20 an hour for this service.